PAGE 1:

 Even if we prevaricate, and jump over this contradiction, we are still walking on eggshells:

-.
+Animals feel.
 This is a very complicated issue, as it attacks a core paradigm of society.
 We need animals to not feel, so we can eat them with a clear conscience.
 We need animals to not feel, so we can test products on them, and, of course, so we can maintain out elitist attitude of "we are the paragon of animals because only we can feel."
 (Masson, 1995)

 The religious right attempts to cast doubt on this argument by calling the field interpretations of the biologists into question.
 The religious right, and the old-school scientists too, claim that biologists are anthropomorphisising, taking the animals instinctual reactions, and calling them feelings.
 They claim that a dog is not "happy" to see you, he is reacting to his hunger.
 A dog is not "saddened" when separated from another friendly dog, but reacting to an instinctual pack instinct.